bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bottema.md

 ### Mathematical Profile (Excerpt):
 * Rinze Bottema had a position with the railways and was subsequently station manager at a few village stations in the north of the country.
-* Their son was given the name Oene since this was his grandfather's name, Oene Wiltjes Bottema (1834-1897).
 * After attending elementary school, Bottema entered the Rijks Hogere Burgerschool in Groningen.
 * Bottema was one of the first to benefit from this change, and in 1918 he entered the Department of Mathematics and Physics of the University of Groningen.
 * One of Bottema's professors at Groningen was Julius Wolff (1882-1945) who, after studying for a doctorate advised by Diederik Korteweg, had spent ten years as a school teacher, then was appointed professor of differential calculus, theory of functions and higher algebra at Groningen in 1917.